Martyrs' Day (India): 17 November

-Odisha observes 17 November, the death anniversary of Lala Lajpat Rai (1864–1927), the "Lion of Punjab, a leader in the Indian fight for freedom from the British Raj.
+Odisha observes 17 November, the death anniversary of Lala Lajpat Rai (1864–1927), the "Lion of Punjab", a leader in the Indian fight for freedom from the British Raj.

 19 November

-The birthday of Rani Lakshmibai, 19 November 1828, queen of the Maratha-ruled princely state of Jhansi, is observed as Martyrs' Day in the region, and honours those who gave their lives in the rebellion of 1857, of which she was a leading figure.
+19 November is the birthday of Rani Lakshmibai who was born in 1828.
+She was queen of the Maratha-ruled princely state of Jhansi, where Martyrs' Day is observed in the region and honours those who gave their lives in the rebellion of 1857, of which she was a leading figure.

 24 November

-The death anniversary of the ninth Sikh Guru Tegh Bahadur on 24 November 1674, who was executed by the Mughal emperor Aurangzeb, is observed as Martyrs' Day.
+The death anniversary of the ninth Sikh Guru Tegh Bahadur in 1674, who was executed by the Mughal emperor Aurangzeb, is observed as Martyrs' Day.